Forget Croatia and Ibiza, your next group holiday should be to Malta

-There is a bar that sells snacks and ice cold beer, but if you fancy splurging on a posh lunch the Radisson Blu hotel is perched on the cliffside over looking the beach.
+There is a bar that sells snacks and ice-cold beer, but if you fancy splurging on a posh lunch in the hotel is perched on the cliffside overlooking the beach.

 Since then the island has hosted the likes of Disclosure, David Guetta, Stormzy and Mark Ronson.

-Don’t be fooled by the sleepy day time vibes of the port, the area called Paceville is a whole different world.
-If you’re looking for slightly classier and smaller version of the strip in Magaluf, this is the place for you.
+Don’t be fooled by the sleepy daytime vibes of the port, the area called Paceville is a whole different world.
+If you’re looking for a slightly classier and smaller version of the strip in Magaluf, this is the place for you.

 Day and night you can dance and drink at St George’s Bay beach and when darkness falls dozens of clubs and bars hustle for your attention by offering free shots on entry.
 Cheers to that.